 Decoupling your OS, apps and personalization layer will make your system more predictable and easy to administer, and it’ll lower your ongoing operational costs significantly.
 If you install apps inside your images, you’ll have to break them open again to modify the OS every time you do an app upgrade—and who needs that?
-App virtualization lets you minimize the number of images you need to maintain and lowers your
+App virtualization lets you minimize the number of images you need to maintain and lowers your storage costs.

 8. Centralize your data